uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 *Output Layer*: A single neuron outputting unnormalized logit values, which are transformed into injury probabilities via a Sigmoid function.

-This structure provides the necessary nonlinear expressive capacity[12] to capture complex interactions among the multivariate inputs.
+This configuration provides nonlinear capacity required for representing complex interactions among multivariate inputs [12].

 #v(1em)